saq/saq.github.io/_posts/2014-01-23-NSF-preproposal-latex-templates.md

  - **biographical sketch:** [pdf]() | [tex]()
  - **pre-proposal:** [pdf]() | [tex]()

-The pre-proposal cn be split apart with [pdftk](https://en.wikipedia.org/wiki/Pdftk) or similar, or copied to separate .tex files initially).
+The pre-proposal can be split apart with [pdftk](https://en.wikipedia.org/wiki/Pdftk) or similar, or copied to separate .tex files initially).

 ## Current online resources for NSF LaTeX templates